jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=statistics-enabled)`

 ## syntax of the operation to get the `datasources` `data-source` `track-statements`
-whether to check for unclosed statements when a connection is returned to the pool, result sets are closed, a statement is closed or return to the prepared statement cache. valid values are: false - do not track statements, true - track statements and result sets and warn when they are not closed, `nowarn` - track statements but do not warn about them being unclosed get the `datasources` `data-source` `track-statements` attribute.
+whether to check for unclosed statements when a connection is returned to the pool, result sets are closed, a statement is closed or return to the prepared statement cache. valid values are: "false" - do not track statements, "true" - track statements and result sets and warn when they are not closed, "`nowarn`" - track statements but do not warn about them being unclosed get the `datasources` `data-source` `track-statements` attribute.
 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=track-statements)`